 However, there are exceptions (e.g. houses in multiple occupation, occupied by several families or several individuals who are not joint tenants) where the owner is liable.

-Couples, whether married or not, and joint tenants/owners are jointly and severally liable.
+Couples, whether married or not, and joint tenants/owners are jointly liable.
 Owners are liable for council tax on empty properties.

+- Property values are those at 1 April 1991.
 Recent purchase prices are not necessarily the best evidence.
-Council Tax was introduced on 1st April 1993 and everyone could challenge their banding until 30th November 1993.
+Council Tax was introduced on 1 April 1993 and everyone could challenge their Council Tax banding until 30 November 1993.

-Since 1st December 1993, there are only limited occasions when taxpayers can challenge their banding.
-They can do so after demolition, conversion of houses into flats or physical changes in the locality affecting the value.
+- Since 1 December 1993 there are only limited occasions when taxpayers can challenge their banding.
+These include, after demolition, the conversion of houses into flats, or physical changes in the locality affecting property values.

-You can also challenge within six months of a band change made to your property by the Listing Officer, a band change to a similar property to being made by a court, or when you become a new council taxpayer.
+- You may also challenge your banding within six months of becoming a new council taxpayer, a band change made to your property by the Listing Officer, or a band change to a similar property to yours made by the court.

-- If you do not receive a decision on your appeal within 21 days of writing, or you do receive a decision but disagree with it, you can appeal to:
+If you do not receive a decision on your appeal within 21 days of writing, or you do receive a decision but disagree with it, you can appeal to The Valuation Tribunal Services.